Perfect Strangers (TV series): Development

 The series was the brainchild of Dale McRaven (co-creator of Mork & Mindy) and producers Tom Miller and Robert Boyett.
 Miller claimed that the series' inspiration came in the wake of the 1984 Summer Olympics in Los Angeles, when America experienced a wave of renewed patriotic sentiment.
 Their idea for a comedy about an immigrant in America was initially rejected by all three major commercial television networks operating in the U.S. at the time (ABC, CBS, and NBC).

-In December 1984, Bronson Pinchot garnered notice for his role in Beverly Hills Cop as Serge, an effeminate art-gallery employee with an unplaceable foreign accent.
+In December 1984, Bronson Pinchot garnered notice for his role in Beverly Hills Cop as Serge, an effeminate art gallery employee with an unplaceable foreign accent.
 When Miller and company pitched Pinchot as the star of their immigrant show, ABC signed on to the project, originally titled The Greenhorn.
 By this time, Pinchot was unavailable, as he had taken the role of a gay attorney in the NBC series Sara alongside star Geena Davis.

 Sara failed to find an audience and was canceled by May 1985.
 With Pinchot now available, Miller and Boyett developed the show in earnest.
 By November it was retitled Perfect Strangers and comedian Louie Anderson was cast as the immigrant's American cousin.
 A pilot episode was put into production, but in the end Anderson was not considered right for the role.

-Development was placed into overdrive when ABC President Brandon Stoddard offered the producers a prime tryout slot for the spring of 1986 between the hit shows Who's The Boss? and Moonlighting on Tuesday nights.
+Development was placed into overdrive when ABC President Brandon Stoddard offered the producers a prime tryout slot for the spring of 1986 between the hit shows Who's the Boss? and Moonlighting on Tuesday nights.
 After running through several actors for the part of Balki's cousin, the producers chose Mark Linn-Baker, whom they had recently seen in a guest appearance on Moonlighting.
 Linn-Baker displayed immediate chemistry with Pinchot and the series raced into production.
 It premiered on ABC on March 25, 1986.

 Season 1 (1986)

 The series commences with Larry living alone in an apartment in Chicago.
-In the pilot episode, Balki unexpectedly shows up at Larry's door claiming to be his distant cousin.
+In the pilot episode, Balki unexpectedly appears at Larry's door claiming to be his distant cousin.
 Balki soon joins Larry as a clerk at the Ritz Discount Store, located on the ground level of their apartment building.
 Their boss is Donald "Twinkie" Twinkacetti (Ernie Sabella), an unscrupulous miser who is also their landlord.
 Twinkacetti's incessant berating of his two employees (he calls Balki "Turnip" and Larry "Yo-Yo") is occasionally alleviated by his wife Edwina (Belita Moreno).
 In the first season, upstairs neighbor Susan Campbell (Lise Cutter) is Larry's platonic friend.

-Airing in the coveted timeslot between Who's The Boss? and Moonlighting, Perfect Strangers was an instant ratings hit in the spring of 1986, with five of the six episodes landing in the weekly Nielsen top 10 highest-rated programs.
+Airing in the coveted timeslot between Who's the Boss? and Moonlighting, Perfect Strangers was an instant ratings hit in the spring of 1986, with five of the six episodes landing in the weekly Nielsen top 10 highest-rated programs.